Skip to main content

 1. No Extensions for Good Cause

-2. Missing Payment Response Is Procedurally Fatal
+2. Missing a Payment Response Has Severe Consequences

 3. Public Holiday Exclusion Is Non-Intuitive